hendriknielaender/zBench/README.md

 **_Supported Version_**: As of now, zBench is tested and supported on Zig version **_0.13.0_**.

-**_Performance Note:_** It's important to acknowledge that a no-op time of 15 ns (or more) is expected and is not an issue with zBench itself.
-This is a normal occurrence and does not reflect any inefficiency in the benchmarking process.
+**_Performance Note:_** It's important to acknowledge that a no-op time of ca. 15 ns (or more) is expected and is not an issue with zBench itself (see also [#77](https://github.com/hendriknielaender/zBench/issues/77)).
+This does not reflect an inefficiency in the benchmarking process.

 ### Benchmark Functions